SORA self-propelled howitzer: Description

 Fire-control system of SORA consists of ballistic computer which can work in two modes.
-The first one is when howitzer is operating independently, in which case crew has to input the firing elements, meteorological data, ammunition data...
-In second case ballistic computer receives firing data from command spot, and sends back the condition and position of the howitzer.
+The first one is when howitzer is operating independently, in which case the crew has to input the firing elements, meteorological data, ammunition data...
+In the second case, the ballistic computer receives firing data from the command spot and sends back the condition and position of the howitzer.
 Ballistic computer works together with other elements of the fire-control system, such as inertial and satellite navigation, positioning and orientation subsystem....